 - 1. A copy of your (the collector's) federal bird banding permit - 2.
-A copy of your (the collector's) state scientific collecting permit
+A copy of your (the collector's) state scientific collecting permit - 3.
+A copy of the importer's USDA domestic transport permit #138961

 For domestic shipments of samples previously imported to the USA, please include: